VizzleTF/GeminiCommit/README.md

 ## Configuration

-Before using the extension, you need to set up your Google AI API key:
+Before using the extension, you need to set up your Google AI API key and configure your preferences:

 1. Get your Google AI API key from: https://aistudio.google.com/app/apikey
 2. Open VS Code settings (File > Preferences > Settings).
 3. Search for "GeminiCommit" in the settings search bar.
 4. Enter your Google AI API key in the "Gemini Commit: Google Api Key" field.
 5. (Optional) Choose your preferred language for commit messages in the "Gemini Commit: Commit Language" dropdown.
+6. (Optional) Select your preferred commit message length in the "Gemini Commit: Commit Message Length" dropdown.

+### Available Settings

+- **Gemini Commit: Google Api Key**: Your Google AI API key for accessing the Gemini AI service.
+- **Gemini Commit: Commit Language**: Choose between "english" and "russian" for the language of generated commit messages.
+- **Gemini Commit: Commit Message Length**: Choose between "short" and "long" for the style of generated commit messages.
+  - Short: Concise, single-line commit messages (up to 50 characters).
+  - Long: More detailed commit messages with up to 3 lines, providing more context about the changes.

 ## Usage